RuBru/cactus-blog/source/_posts/wallstreet.md

 3. **The new investment technology**: more elaborate investment techniques created in the last decades.
 4. **A practical guide for random walkers and other investors**: guides, techniques and specific advice to create personalised investment portfolio.

-I enjoyed the book, especially the 1st and 4th part.
-I don't remember the last part of 3rd section as that got quite complex.
-Sadly this, as most books about personal finance, is a book for US audience.
+I enjoyed the book most of the time, but sadly this, as most books about personal finance, is a book for US audience.
 That means that most advice about taxes and law is not apliccable to me as a European.

+Some highlights:

+- (The rule of 72)[#The-rule-of-72]
+- "Strategies that become well known often lose their effectiveness after publication of their results."
+- It is critical that you understand yourself.

 ---